McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 While it’s slightly more expensive, McAfee provides better value since you can access all of its features no matter which plan you choose.
 Plus, you can try McAfee for yourself risk-free using its money-back guarantee.
 If you’re subscribed to auto-renewal, you get a full 60 days to test the service and get a refund.

 Bitdefender is more configurable, making it a solid option for more advanced users.
-That’s not to say it isn’t good for beginners too — it has a clear interface and easy-to-use features that make choosing the right settings simple.
+That’s not to say it isn’t good for beginners also — it has a clear interface and easy-to-use features that make choosing the right settings simple.
 If you do have issues, Bitdefender has excellent customer service available 24/7.
-You don’t have to take my word for it though — Bitdefender gives you 30 days to test the service with its money-back guarantee, so you can make sure it’s right for you.
+You don’t have to take my word for it — Bitdefender gives you 30 days to test the service with its money-back guarantee, so you can make sure it’s right for you.
 If you change your mind, getting a refund is easy.

 Overall Winner: McAfee